Sawera-Ali/ari/README.md

 ### The Automated R Instructor

-Ari is an R package designed to help you make videos from plain text files.
+Ari is an R package designed to help you make videos from plain text to files.
 Ari uses [Amazon Polly](https://aws.amazon.com/polly/) to convert your text into speech.
 You can then provide images or a set of HTML slides which Ari will narrate based on a script you provide.
 Ari uses FFmpeg to stitch together audio